kernyu/symb_project/README.md

 # symb_project
 collaboration between Nenad Macesic and Kernyu Park

-Aiming at an ontology-based approach to tackel antibiotic resistance.
+Aiming at an ontology-based approach to tackle antibiotic resistance.